 I. Was.
 WRONG.
 After my two attempts, the mattress stains grew from a few tiny spots, to huge patches of cloud like patterns that reminds you of something much worse than mud or soap!
 HORROR!

 Luckily I was able to find the magic DIY green cleaner that completely cleaned the mattress stains in 10 minutes!
-It saved our it-was-like-new guest mattress from going to the landfill, and made the mattress look fresh and new again!
+It saved us from even thinking about using bleach, and made the mattress look fresh and new again!

 How to clean mattress stains in 10 minutes, naturally!